Matt Day

 The following sections contain links to the document templates, instructions, safety data dashboard and other resources for communities in the Central Pines region to use in developing their own safety action plans, as well as links to other external resources.

-Central Pines Regional Council is working to develop a number of tools and resources for communities within our region to use in developing their own transportation safety action plans.
-These materials are still in development, but should be available on this website by the end of 2025.
-Check back in the future for more information!
+Central Pines Regional Council has developed a number of tools and resources for communities within our region to use in developing their own transportation safety action plans.
+These materials include:

-As part of the project development process, we have also developed a few materials and resources specifically about CPRC's Safe Streets for All project.
+As part of the project development process, we have also developed a few materials and resources specifically about CPRC's role in this Safe Streets for All project.
 These can be found below: